bruslim/bruslim.github.io/_posts/2914-09-24-interface-all-the-things.md

 relying on the Intelli-sense from Visual Studio, to give the developer the information.

-I was so frustrated by this, that I used a decompiler to decompile their binaries and view their source code - to see if there was a reason for this madness.
+I was so frustrated by this, that I decompiled their binaries to view their source code structure - to investigate if there was a reason for this madness.
 However, I found that much of the code that returned `object` could be resolved by the use of `generics` and `interfaces`.

 ###Side Note